-My favorite recipe for soft-baked, chewy funfetti sugar cookies.
+My favorite recipe for soft-baked and chewy sugar cookies.

 1) This was the first photo shoot in 8 months that I was able to put away my tripod and free-shoot.
-Last weekend, I shared with you that I bought a new camera!
-Quite the business investment.
-It took me a few photo shoots to get used to it and today was my lucky day.
-I ditched the tripod!
-Call it perfect lighting, the perfect camera, or the perfect cookie – whatever it was, I was elated!
+It took me a few photo shoots to get used to it and today was my lucky day– I ditched the tripod!
+Call it perfect lighting, the perfect camera, or the perfect cookie– whatever it was, I was elated!

-2) I have been studying, researching, testing, and retesting, and more retesting for months and months to find the perfect sugar cookie recipe.
+2) I’ve been studying, researching, testing, and retesting for months and months to find the perfect drop sugar cookie recipe.
 Thick, soft-baked style, pillow-y, buttery without being greasy, and showered with sprinkles.
-Well today folks, here it is.
-The winner!
+Well here it is: the sugar cookie winner!

 The ingredients are simple.
 Nothing out of the ordinary.
 Your usual suspects: all-purpose flour, leaveners, salt, vanilla, butter, egg, sugar, sprinkles.
 That’s it.
 Nothing fancy.
 Nothing demanding an extra trip to the grocery store.
 Just pure, easy ingredients for my sugar cookies.

-The recipe makes a small batch and can easily be doubled or tripled for a large family, get together, or party.
-I got 15 decent sized cookies from the batch.
-Just enough to have some in our cookie jar and leftovers for Kevin’s coworkers, who are getting quite spoiled with cookies recently.
+The recipe makes a small batch and can easily be doubled for a large family, get together, or party.
+You’ll bake about 15 decent sized cookies from 1 batch.
+Just enough to place in your cookie jar.

 There’s room for a ton of sprinkles.
 The dough is thick enough to hold a fair amount of the good stuff.
-In my recipe testing, I’ve found that sugar cookie dough can be overly greasy, making it hard to incorporate sprinkles and have them stick.
-Not these – they’re the perfect soft pillow for a multitude of sprinkles.
-A lot of sprinkles is a good thing.
-Especially on a Friday. 😉
+In my recipe testing, I found that sugar cookie dough can be overly greasy, making it hard to incorporate sprinkles.
+Not these – they’re the perfect soft pillow for a magnitude of sprinkles.

 I am quite certain that nothing compares to sinking your teeth into a soft, chewy sugar cookie.
 The cookies are so tender, they will melt in your mouth.